barumau/pandunia/english/darse.md

 **no yam.**
 = No.
 <big>👩‍🍳</big>
-**danke. mi dona un chai e un kafe e un supe a pos da des minute.**
+**danke. mi dona un chai e un kafe e un supe an pos da des minute.**
 = Thank you.
 I will bring one tea, one coffee and one soup in ten minutes.